rmosolgo/graphql-ruby/guides/mutations/mutation_errors.md

   field :message, String, null: false,
-    description: "A description of the error" field :attribute, String, null: false,
+    description: "A description of the error" field :path, [String], null: true,
-    description: "Which input attribute this error came from" end
+    description: "Which input value this error came from" end
 ```